abhishek-odiya/Product-Store-app-Using-MERN-Stack/README.md

 # 🛒 Product Store App

-A full-stack CRUD application for managing products, built using **React.js, Node.js, Express.js, MongoDB, and Chakra UI**.
-The application features a clean UI, fully functional REST API, product image support, and production-ready architecture.
+Product Store is a fully functional CRUD application that lets users manage products effortlessly.
+You can add new products, view product details, update information, and delete items.
+The app features a clean and responsive interface with real-time error handling, image uploads, and a seamless user experience.
+Perfect for demonstrating full-stack functionality in a live, deployable project.

 ---